d-xo/untrustix-git/readme.md

 # untrustix-git

-This is a design for a git backed append only log of nix build results.
-It makes use of the (relatively) new [partial clone](https://git-scm.com/docs/partial-clone) features in git to allow for very lightweight log followers.
+This is a design / proof of concept for a git backed append only log of nix build results.
+It makes use of the new [partial clone](https://git-scm.com/docs/partial-clone) features in git to allow for relatively lightweight log followers.

 As far as I can tell there are no major git hosting services that currently support partial clones in git, although gitlab are currently working to enable support ([ref](https://docs.gitlab.com/ee/topics/git/partial_clone.html)).
 It does however work with self hosted repos (I have tested with the `ssh` and `git` protocols).

+If a git client requests an object, the git transfer protocol currently specifies that the server returns the requested objects, and *all dependendent objects*.
+This means that it is not possible for a git client to request a single build result and it's associated inclusion proof (a.k.a merkle branch).

+This unfortunately mean that log followers must retain more state than is ideal, meaning that git is probably not a good choice for logs that are expected to grow very large (e.g. a log containing ~3.3 million builds requires clients to maintain 169 MiB of state locally).

+If the transfer protocol was improved to allow more granularity in the transferred objects, it should be possible to construct log followers that require only a few hundred kilobytes of state.

+What follows is a description of the most efficient protocol I was able to devise given the limitations of the current transfer protocol.

-## Repo Layout
+## Protocol Overview

+The repo is a mapping from store paths to build results, backed by a verifiable log of state transitions.

-Results are stored in a hash tree in the repo root, keyed by their store hash, and sharded into subdirectories (e.g. the expected contents of the store path identified by `zzlfqv4p4hf55saim00zc9vvqj08nxjb` would be written to a file at `zz/lf/qv/4p/4h/f55saim00zc9vvqj08nxjb`).
-The sharding allows for the construction of compact proofs of:
+Build results for each store path are stored in a file with the name of that store hash.
+Build results are sharded into subdirectories based on the first characters of their store hash, this keeps directory sizes (and tree objects) reasonable.
+To make matters more concrete the expected contents of the store path identified by `zzlfqv4p4hf55saim00zc9vvqj08nxjb` would be written to a file at `zz/lf/qv4p4hf55saim00zc9vvqj08nxjb`).

-- `inclusion`: a given build result is included in a given hash tree
-- `consistency`: a given hash tree is append only relative to an older version

-More thought is required to select an optimum tree depth.
-There is probably a trade off between the sizes of the inclusion and consistency proofs here.

-## Proofs

-### Inclusion

-The inclusion proof is the familiar merkle branch proof.
-Given a leaf node and the branch from the root to the leaf, the verifier can combine the leaf with the provided intermediate hashes and confirm that they produce the expected root hash.
-This assumes that the client has obtained knowledge of the root hash through some trusted side channel.

-### Consistency

-This proof assumes that only a single new leaf has been added to the tree.
-The verifier knows the root hash of the old tree and the new tree.
-The prover provides:

-1. A full branch in the old tree to the leaf where the new content will be inserted.
-1. The hash of the new content and it's path in the tree

-The verifier does the following:

-1. Verifies that the branch in the old tree is valid
-1. Recomputes the branch with the new content added, reusing any unchanged intermediate hashes from the old branch, and verifies that it produces the new root hash

-This works because the branch in the old tree is a commitment to the state of the entire tree.
-If we reuse the unchanged hashes from the old branch while computing the new root hash, then we can be sure that the only change to the tree was the addition of the new content.

-If each new build result is added as a new commit, then the consistency proof can be written to the commit message.

-## Builders

-Builders need to store the latest commit and associated tree objects only.
-They can drop old commits and all blobs.
-For each new build result, builders:

-1. Insert the build result
-1. Construct the consistency proof
-1. Commit the new state and write the consistency proof as the commit message
+Each time a new build is added to the log, a new commit object is created.
+The commit message is as follows `<STORE_HASH> <BUILD_RESULT>`.
+This means that the commit object contains all information needed for the client to construct the new root hash using only state that it retains locally, so clients need to fetch the commit objects only.

 ## Clients

-Log followers are lightweight and need store only the most recent commit object (trees / blobs are not required) for logs they are interested in.
-The number of operations required to lookup a build is constant as the number of build results increases.

 ### Synchronisation

-Clients start from a known good commit, and pull newer commits in order from the oldest to the newest.
-As they receive new commits, they verify the consistency proofs.
-Once a newer commit has been verified, all older commits can be discarded.
-This operation is linear with the number of commits.
+Clients start from a known good commit (the first if they are paranoid).
+They store the tree objects (directories), but not the blobs (file contents) for that commit.
+For each new commit they locally add the data specified in the commit message to the directory tree and compute the new root hash.
+If it matches the root hash specified in the commit object, then they can be sure that the commit contains only the addition specified in the commit message.
+They can then throw away the old commit and any orphaned tree objects and repeat for the next commit.

 ### Lookup

-Starting from the root, clients move down the tree to the desired leaf, fetching intermediate tree objects as needed (using `git cat-file <object_hash>`).
-Once they have fetched the full branch, they combine all hashes to verify the inclusion proof.
+Clients simply request the blob specified in the newest copy of the directory tree (e.g. `git cat-file -p
+<BLOB_HASH>`).
+This fetches the blob from the remote.

+## Builders

+Builders need store the same state as the client.
+They can keep only the most recent commit and the directory tree.
+When they wish to add a new build they:

+1. Insert the build result and calculate the new root hash
+1. Commit the new state and write the addition to the commit message
+1. Push their changes

+## Testing

+A small script `builder.py` is included in this repo that can be used to generate fake build results and commit them to a log.
+I ran it for a few days and generated a test repository with ~3.3 million builds.
+This repo is 7.6GiB on disk, and a client would need to store 169MiB of state locally.

+This repo is available here: https://github.com/xwvvvvwx/untrustix-git-testdata.

+You can emulate a client by fetching using `git clone --filter=blob:none --depth=1 --no-checkout --no-hardlinks file://<PATH_TO_REPO> pruned`.
+This will perform a shallow clone and fetch only the tree data for the latest commit, it will not checkout any data into the worktree.
+Note that this must be done on a local copy of the repo, as github currently does not support partial clones.